paulrudy/listmonk-on-fly/README.md

 Repeat the steps above for [Changing the primary region of the app](https://github.com/paulrudy/listmonk-on-fly/#changing-the-primary-region-of-the-app), but this time to move it from the new back to the original region.

 Use `flyctl status` to confirm original region is the leader.

+If you want to keep the replica(s) you created as backups in case of corruption or failure of the database, then you're done.
+If you want to go back to only one volume, then double-check that you know which volume is the replica to delete with `flyctl status`, then get the replica's `<volume id>` with `flyctl volumes list` and delete it with `flyctl volumes delete <volume id>`.